chrisnoonan98675/site/_drafts/documentation-template.markdown

 ### Categories

 Categories identity product(s) that the page applies to.
-They should be written as product IDs:
+They should be written as product IDs.

-* xl-deploy
-* xl-release
-* xl-scale
-* xl-test

 You can add multiple categories.

 #### Formatting categories

 Write categories in lowercase.
+Spaces are not allowed.
+For example: *xl-deploy*.

 ### Subject